What is Fuel Oil Release Coverage on Homeowners Insurance?

 • Relevance to Oil-Heated Homes: It’s particularly relevant for homes that use oil as a primary heating source.

-• Cleanup Costs: It helps cover the costs associated with cleaning up a heating oil spill, which can be substantial.
+• Cleanup Costs: It helps cover the substantial costs associated with cleaning up a heating oil spill.

 • Replacement and Repair Costs: The coverage typically also includes costs to repair or replace parts of the home affected by the oil spill.

-• Environmental Impact: It may also cover costs associated with environmental cleanup if the oil spill affects local water sources or the surrounding land.
+• Environmental Impact: If the oil spill affects local water sources or the surrounding land, it may also cover costs associated with environmental cleanup.

 • Policy Limitations: Coverage is up to the limit defined in the policy, so any costs above that limit would typically be the homeowner’s responsibility.